Denhac/denhac-official-docs/membership-agreement.md

 8. Members are allowed to bring their own tools into the facility:
    - They are required to clearly denote ownership and maintain their items in designated storage spaces or in accordance with temporary storage policies.
-   - Denhac may limit the use of or disallow member-owned tools at their discretion.
+   - denhac may limit the use of or disallow member-owned tools at their discretion.
-   - Denhac is not responsible for any aspect of tools brought into the facility, whether on loan or owned by members.
+   - denhac is not responsible for any aspect of tools brought into the facility, whether on loan or owned by members.

 9. Donations are accepted at the discretion of denhac Agents.
 Donation forms for tax purposes are available on request from the Treasurer of the organization.